-Nine-Tailed Shapeshifter, which, for one fire energy and two colorless ones, copies one of your opponent's active Pokémon's attacks and can use it.
-Its second attack,
+Its first attack is the Nine-Tailed Shapeshifter, which, for one fire energy and two colorless ones, copies one of your opponent's active Pokémon's attacks and can use it.

 7th) Sylveon V -Rapid Strike- (Evolving Skies - 183/203)

-Dream Gift, you can search your deck for a Trainer Item card and put it in your hand and then shuffle the deck.
+With Dream Gift, you can search your deck for a Trainer Item card and put it in your hand and then shuffle the deck.
 And if you do, your turn ends.
-Its only attack,

 6th) Arceus V (Brilliant Stars 165/172)